Thomas Crowther (ecologist): Research

-Crowther’s research centers on global ecology, with a focus on soil biodiversity and plants.
-In the journal Science, he wrote that soil organisms represent the most biologically diverse community on land, governing the turnover of the largest organic matter pool in the terrestrial biosphere.
-In other publications, his research has mapped the distribution of mycorrhizal fungi and nematodes across global soils, revealing the importance of these soil organisms for global carbon cycling.
+Crowther is a leader in the field of global biodiversity research.
+His work is best known for helping to develop the field of global restoration ecology.
+This work has formed the scientific motivation for international conservation and restoration initiatives including the UN Decade on Ecosystem Restoration, and the Trillion Tree Campaigns of the World Economic Forum, WWF and UNEP.

-Crowther’s work highlights how warming of soils can increase the rates of carbon emissions from soil.
-In 2016, Crowther’s research suggested that warming might stimulate the activity of soil organisms in high-latitude arctic and sub-arctic soils, leading to the loss of 30 Gt of Carbon by 2050, which could accelerate climate change by 12-17%.
-As a result, he stresses that protecting the soil community might be one of the best way to buffer ecosystems against these potential impacts of climate change.
+His early work focused on soil biodiversity and their interactions with plants.
+In the journal Science, he stressed that 'soil organisms represent the most biologically diverse community on land'.
+His research has mapped the distribution of mycorrhizal fungi and nematodes across global soils, revealing the importance of these soil organisms for global carbon cycling.
+Crowther's work highlights how warming of soils can increase the rates of carbon emissions from soil.
+In 2016, Crowther's research suggested that warming might stimulate the activity of soil organisms in high-latitude arctic and sub-arctic soils, leading to the loss of 30 Gt of Carbon by 2050, which could accelerate climate change by 12-17%.
+Crowther stresses that protecting the soil community might be one of the best way to buffer ecosystems against these potential impacts of climate change.

-His research explores the patterns of plant growth.
-In 2015, Crowther showed that the Earth is home to approximately 3.04 trillion trees.
-The research also estimated that the total number of trees has declined by almost half since the agricultural revolution 12,000 years ago, and Earth continues to lose around 10 billion trees each year.
-Research on global forests also showed that there are over 79,000 tree species in the global forest system, and that the productivity of forests increases as species diversity increases.
+In 2015, Crowther led an international team to show that the Earth is home to approximately 3.04 trillion trees.
+The research also estimated that humans have reduced that number by almost half, and Earth continues to lose around 10 billion trees each year.
+Ongoing research on global forests also showed that there are over 79,000 tree species in the global forest system, and that the productivity of forests increases as species diversity increases.